wp-media/adminimize/readme.txt

 = 1.8.6 () =
 * Change Ex-/Import functions to use JSON format and remove mysql topics, there no longer valid in WP core.
 * Add more checks to hide also dynamically menu items, like Customizer.
-* Update spanish and german language file
+* Update spanish and german language file.
 * Fix PHP Warning [PHP Warning: in_array()](https://wordpress.org/support/topic/php-warning-in_array-expects-parameter-2-to-be-array?replies=3)
 * Fix PHP Notice: Array to string conversion
-* UI change: Fixed head on tables
+* UI change: Fixed head on tables.
-* Update italian language files, probs to marcochiesi
+* Update italian language files, props to marcochiesi.
+* Add global option to hide admin notices for each role.
+* Replace static source to get option, only one function to get it.
+* Change Admin Bar Feature: Difference between front-end and back-end.
+* Several code changes.

 = 1.8.5 (2015-03-19) =
 * Add brazilian portuguese translation, thanks to [Rafael Funchal](http://www.rafaelfunchal.com.br/)